noelsimbolon/mpv-config/README.md

 Here are the steps to install mpv and to use my configuration files on Windows:
 * Download the latest 64bit mpv Windows build by shinchiro from [mpv.io/installation](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract it wherever you please.
 This is now your mpv folder
 * Run `mpv-install.bat`, which is located in `installer` folder, with administrator priviledges by right-clicking and selecting Run as administrator
-* Download the ZIP file from this repo's [latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your mpv folder.
+* Download the `windows.zip` file from this repo's [latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your mpv folder.
 Make sure the configuration folder name is `portable_config` (this is important) and is located at the same directory as `mpv.exe`
 * To make some scripts work, you need to modify them from the release a little bit:
-  * For `discord.lua` to work, open `discord.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `binary_path` which is the full path to `mpv-discord.exe`.
-For example `binary_path=C:\YOUR\MPV\FOLDER\PATH\portable_config\bin\mpv-discord.exe`
+  * For `discord.lua` to work, open `discord.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `binary_path` which is the full path (not a relative path) to `mpv-discord.exe`.
+For example `binary_path=C:\YOUR\MPV\FOLDER\PATH\portable_config\bin\mpv-discord.exe`.
+Make sure you're not using any quotation marks before and after the path.
   * In order for the `mpv-gif.lua` script to work, it requires [FFmpeg](https://ffmpeg.org/) with libass enabled and accessible via terminal.
 See the [installation instructions](https://github.com/Scheliux/mpv-gif-generator#installation) from the script's source repository for further info.
-  * (Optional) By default, the `mpv-gif.lua` script saves GIFs to `C:/Program Files/mpv/gifs`.
+  * **(Optional)** By default, the `mpv-gif.lua` script saves GIFs to `C:/Program Files/mpv/gifs`.
 To modify this, open `gif.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `dir`, which is output directory for GIFs, as you please.
 For example `dir="C:/Users/USERNAME/Pictures/mpv-gifs"`.
-* (Optional) Make your own mpv configuration.
+* **(Optional)** Make your own mpv configuration.
 You can do that by modifying my configuration files and/or making your own from scratch or modifying others' configurations.
 Check out the [useful links](#useful-links) section for mpv configuration guides.
 * You are now a proud user of the best media player

-After following the steps above (without the optional step), your mpv folder should have this structure:
+After following the steps above (without any optional steps), your mpv folder should have this structure (on Windows):

 ```
 ├── doc